dkleva/bareos/docs/manuals/en/new_main_reference/source/general.rst

     defines the files to be backed up.
 It consists of a list of included files or directories, a list of excluded files, and how the file is to be stored (compression, encryption, signatures).
-For more details, see the .. _DirectorResourceFileSet:  in
+For more details, see the :ref:`DirectorResourceFileSet` in
     the Director chapter of this document.

 Incremental